Graphmasters/safedown/README.md

 Adding shutdown actions along with a set of signals allows for methods (in this case `cancel`) to be run when a termination signal, or similar, is received.

+Included below are simple examples to demonstrate the core concepts while other common examples can be found [here](common_examples.md).

 ```go
 package main